ms1901/Agrometrics/README.md

 Our platform will provide them with relevant data and assistance to ensure transparency in trade.

-## Appendix

-**Following are some additional information that makes your functioning smooth in this web based application.**

-1) As the webpages are dynamic, we request to to view our webpages at **(90% zoom)**.This would help us give you the required user experience.

-2) Please view this on a computer or a laptop.
-It non-dynamic part may not be compatible with mobile screens.

 **Following are 6 StakeHolders of the Application :-**